-A number of other skin/nail conditioning or strengthening products may also be applied during different stages of your pedicure.
+A number of other skin/nail conditioning or strengthening products may also be applied during the various stages of your pedicure.

 IMPORTANT: Inclusions and procedures can vary between spa venues.
 Always check the website for your selected spa to confirm exactly what you can expect from your pedicure.

-You should arrive for your pedicure with no varnish on your nails - the therapist’s removal of such will eat into your allocated appointment time.
+You should arrive for your pedicure with no varnish on your nails.
+The therapist will remove it, cutting into your allocated appointment time.
 You must also arrive promptly to prevent your treatment being shortened, or cancelled entirely (spas are often very busy and there is unlikely to be any spare time to accommodate latecomers).

-Besides, a pedicure is ideal for ensuring your feet look as beautiful as possible, and so there is nothing to lose (other than some marvelous pampering if you deny yourself the treat of a spa pedicure, that is).
+Besides, a pedicure is ideal for ensuring your feet look as beautiful as possible, so there is nothing to lose (other than some marvellous pampering if you deny yourself the treat of a spa pedicure, that is!).

-IMPORTANT: It should be noted that those suffering any fungal skin or nail condition should inform their chosen venue ahead of their Pamper Dayor spa breakto avoid potential disappointment - some spas will refuse to give pedicures to those suffering such, for hygiene and/or health and safety reasons.
+IMPORTANT: Those with a fungal skin or nail condition should inform their chosen venue ahead of their pamper day or spa break to avoid potential disappointment.
+Some spas will refuse to give pedicures to clients with those conditions, for hygiene and/or health and safety reasons.

-If you know of a loved one who needs to take some time off of those toes, be sure to visit our spa vouchers page where monetary gift vouchers can be redeemed against treatments at over 500 spas across the UK.
+If you know of a loved one who needs to take some time off of those toes, be sure to visit our vouchers page where spa gift vouchers can be redeemed against treatments at over 500 spas across the UK.